Risks to pedestrians from crushing zones on electrically powered gates

 Further information for gate designers and installers, including procedures that need to be followed, and instructions that need to be provided can be sourced from:

-British Standard BS EN 12453:2001: Industrial, commercial and garage doors and gates - Safety in use of power operated doors - Requirements.
-That includes:
+- British Standard BS EN 12453:2001: Industrial, commercial and garage doors and gates - Safety in use of power operated doors - Requirements.

 Section 4: Hazards, hazardous situations, hazardous events

 Sub-section 4.1.1: Hazards caused by crushing, shearing and drawing-in points

 A hazardous point is considered to exist up to a height of 2.5m above the floor or any other permanent access level, and when it occurs: